AymanxD/GoSomewhere/goSomewhereProj/README.md

 **react-native-flexi-radio-button(^0.2.2):** React native default does not contain any radio buttons.
 Thus this package was used to implement radio buttons in the filter modal.
 Source [here](https://github.com/thegamenicorus/react-native-flexi-radio-button)

-**react-native-google-maps-directions(^1.1.2):** Gson is a Java library that can be used to convert Java Objects into their JSON representation.
-It can also be used to convert a JSON string to an equivalent Java object.
-Source [here](https://github.com/google/gson)
+**react-native-google-maps-directions(^1.1.2):** Used to create the navigation portion of the application from the event detail screen so that users can navigate to the event using google maps.
+Source [here](https://github.com/tiaanduplessis/react-native-google-maps-directions)

 **react-native-is-iphonex(^1.0.1):** This plugin was used for the camera screen to provide specific padding if the device is an IPhoneX.
 This was recommended in the original expo’s camera documentation.
 Source [here](https://www.npmjs.com/package/react-native-is-iphonex)

-**react-native-material-textfield(^0.12.0):** In order to conform with Google’s aesthetic material design standards, this component was added.
+**react-native-material-textfield(^0.12.0):** In order to conform with Google's aesthetic material design standards, this component was added.
 The React-Native Material UI doesn’t style the text input fields.
 Source [here](https://github.com/n4kz/react-native-material-textfield)

 **react-native-material-ui(^1.20.0):** The material UI was used to style the application according to Google’s aesthetic material design standard.
 This plugin helps to design components easily and thus avoiding manually adding style for every single element we create in the components.
 Source [here](https://github.com/xotahal/react-native-material-ui)